auso/auso.github.io/_pages/cv.md

 - University of Surrey, CVSSP.
 01/01/2005 - 17/04/2005.
 Predoctoral.
 Color decomposition and texture.
 - University of Surrey, CVSSP.
 09/04/2004 - 29/07/2004.
 Predoctoral.
 Color decomposition.

-**My goal is to continue innovating and applying my skills to solve complex problems and add value in both industry and academia**.

 Patents
 ======